IJSComplexMatter/dtmm/doc/introduction.rst

 .. note::

    This package is still in its early stage of development, so it should be considered experimental.
 No official release exists yet!
+The package and the documentation is actively being worked on, so please stay tuned.
+The core functionality has been defined and the package is ready for use and testing, but much needs to be done to documentation and code cleanup, etc..
+Expect also some minor API changes in the near future.

 License
 -------